scandio/scandiojs/README.md

 ## Test your changes or build

+This part should also be read after checking out the [CONTRIBUTING.md](https://github.com/scandio/scandiojs/blob/master/contributing.md) after you added a feature-request and you want to test your code.

 In order to test your build or any changes you made you should run:

 ```bash